Smart TV Forensics

 Device Version & Serial Numbers

-Irrespective of Smart TV device manufacturer, Settings > Product / Service Info provides information such as; ESN (Electronic Serial Number), model number, browser version, etc. This will help confirming the device identity and other related information respectively.
+Irrespective of the Smart TV device manufacturer, Settings > Product / Service Info provides information such as; ESN (Electronic Serial Number), model number, browser version, etc. This will help confirm the device identity and other related information respectively.

-Information about installed applications are available in a specific partition’s sub directory named as “Widgets”.
+Information about installed applications is available in a specific partition’s subdirectory named “Widgets”.

 Widgets store the information within two subdirectories; NORMAL & USER respectively.
-Normal subdirectory consists of applications installed from the App store, whereas User stores application information installed by the user manually.
+The normal subdirectory consists of applications installed from the App store, whereas the User stores application information installed by the user manually.
 Following files and directories store relevant application information applicable universally for Smart TVs:

-XML Document consists information regarding all the installed and available apps on Smart TV
+XML Document consists of information regarding all the installed and available apps on Smart TV

 Stores information about the icon paths leading used by the installed application.

-Consists recently used application screenshots with a unique ID which gets cross referenced in history.xml file.
+Consists of recently used application screenshots with a unique ID which gets cross-referenced in the history.xml file.

 Smart TV although seems to collect minimal bits of user activity information, but can be a potential resource to relate a series of events.
 SMART TV forensics analysis methodology varies, depending on the device model and functionality.
-Due to establishment of the vendor specific OS, it becomes quite hard to set norms for forensic investigation.
-However, the above defined methodology for device acquisition & evidence analysis prevails the same; as long as anomalies are not encountered.
+Due to the establishment of the vendor-specific OS, it becomes quite hard to set norms for forensic investigation.
+However, the above-defined methodology for device acquisition & evidence analysis prevails the same; as long as anomalies are not encountered.

 Disclaimer for Readers:

-The Author does not claim any rights for the information presented in the post as such, user discretion if requested prior to implementing the defined investigation methodology.
-Screenshots, Images, Device Information presented in the post are purely intended for educational/informational purpose.
-In case of any issues/discrepancy, contact the administrator or author to take down content/propitiatory images.
+The author does not claim any rights for the information presented in the post as such, user discretion if requested prior to implementing the defined investigation methodology.
+Screenshots, Images, and Device Information presented in the post are purely intended for educational/informational purposes.
+In case of any issues/discrepancies, contact the administrator or author to take down content/propitiatory images.